timm/axe/moea/quotes.md

 --------------------

 Use Python 2.7+, not Python 3, since many useful libraries are NOT yet ported to Python 3.

+Note: this rule will hopefully change, soon.

 ATMC: Add the missing code.
 ---------------------------